gregordr/ImageStore/README.md

 Download the docker-compose.yml: ```wget https://raw.githubusercontent.com/gregordr/ImageStore/main/docker-compose.yml```.

 Edit it according to your liking, then run ```docker-compose up```.
-Note that you need to comment in one of the two labelers, in case you want automatic image labeling.
+Note that you need to comment back in one of the two labelers, in case you want automatic image labeling.

-Go to http://localhost:3000, or whichever port you have chosen to use.
+Go to http://localhost:3000, or alternatively the port you have chosen to use.

 ### Docker build images yourself